Cataracts

 Overview

 A cataract is a clouding of the lens of the eye, which is typically clear.
-For people who have cataracts, seeing through cloudy lenses is like looking through a frosty or fogged-up window.
-Clouded vision caused by cataracts can make it more difficult to read, drive a car at night or see the expression on a friend's face.
+For people who have cataracts, seeing through cloudy lenses is often like looking through a frosty or fogged-up window.
+Clouded vision caused by cataracts can make it hard to read, drive a car at night or see the expression on a friend's face.

 Most cataracts develop slowly and don't disturb eyesight early on.
 But with time, cataracts will eventually affect vision.

 At first, stronger lighting and eyeglasses can help deal with cataracts.
 But if impaired vision affects usual activities, cataract surgery might be needed.
-Fortunately, cataract surgery is generally a safe, effective procedure.
+Cataract surgery is generally a safe, effective procedure.

 Symptoms